Fallback Image!

 Jessica Handler

-Jessica Handler is the author of the novel The Magnetic Girl, winner of the 2020 Southern Book Prize and a nominee for the Townsend Prize for Fiction.
-The novel is one of the 2019 “Books All Georgians Should Read,” an Indie Next pick, Wall Street Journal Spring 2019 pick, Bitter Southerner Summer 2019 pick, and a Southern Independent Book Sellers Association “Okra” Pick.
-Her memoir, Invisible Sisters, was also named one of the “Books All Georgians Should Read,” and her craft guide Braving the Fire: A Guide to Writing About Grief and Loss was praised by Vanity Fair magazine and has been the focal text for grief writing workshops in the US and overseas since its publication in 2013.
-Her writing has appeared on NPR, in Tin HouseDrunken Boat, The Bitter Southerner, Electric Literature, BrevityCreative NonfictionNewsweek, The Washington Post, Oldster, Full Grown People and elsewhere.
-She lives in Atlanta.
+Jessica Handler is the author of the novel The Magnetic Girl, winner of the 2020 Southern Book Prize and a nominee for the Townsend Prize for Fiction, a 2019 “Books All Georgians Should Read,” an Indie Next pick, Wall Street Journal Spring 2019 pick, Bitter Southerner Summer 2019 pick, and a Southern Independent Bookseller’s Association “Okra Pick.”
+Her memoir Invisible Sisters was also named one of the “Books All Georgians Should Read,” and her craft guide Braving the Fire: A Guide to Writing About Grief and Loss was praised by Vanity Fair magazine.
+Her writing has appeared on NPR, in Tin HouseDrunken Boat, Full Grown People, Oldster, The Bitter Southerner, Electric Literature, BrevityCreative NonfictionNewsweek, The Washington Post and elsewhere.
+Honors include the Ferrol Sams, Jr. Distinguished Writer in Residence at Mercer University in Macon, Georgia and the Kenyon Review Peter Taylor Fellowship.
+She is a visiting faculty member at West Virginia Wesleyan College’s low-residency MFA, a member of the faculty at Etowah Valley MFA at Reinhardt College, and a mentor with PocketMFA.
+Her novel, The World To See, is forthcoming from Regal House Press.
+Jessica lives in Atlanta with her husband, novelist Mickey Dubrow.

 Marcia Thornton Jones